About Anita

 She has taught thousands of adults to swim including many fearful adults who had traumatic experiences as children, and encouraged many more to make the transition to swim and train for fitness.
 A surprising number have passionately embraced the sport and have become champions in their own right within Masters Swimming.

-Later, Aquarobics obtained a large government grant that enabled Anita to write 3 booklets under the National Life Be In It - Come'N Try Aquatics Campaign.
+Later, Aquarobics obtained a large government grant that enabled Anita to write 3 booklets under the National Life Be In It - Come 'N Try Aquatics Campaign.

-A highlight during this period was a world record relay win in Tokyo at the World Masters Swimming Championships ( Tokyo 1986) whose team members included Aussi icon and Female Swimmer of the 20th Century, Dawn Fraser, Commonwealth Games Medallist Marjorie McQuade and 1932 Olympian Frances Bult (nee Vorrath).
+A highlight during this period was a world record relay win in Tokyo at the World Masters Swimming Championships (Tokyo 1986) whose team members included Aussi icon and Female Swimmer of the 20th Century, Dawn Fraser, Commonwealth Games Medallist Marjorie McQuade and 1932 Olympian Frances Bult (nee Vorrath).

 She held the position of National Coaching Director, AUSSI Masters Swimming Inc. for 7 years and helped design and implement their National Coaching Accreditation scheme.
 In 1990 and 1992 Anita won the AUSSI Masters Swimming Coach of the Year Award.
 Her book Mastering Swimming although now out of print, was widely recognised as the leading text for coaching adults.
-A small number are still available for purchase through the office.

 This, coupled with her husband’s transfer to Colombo at the same time, enabled her to work in Sri Lanka until 2000.
 During this time she formed the Sri Lanka Aquatic Coaches and Teachers Association and put in place courses to accredit both Swimming Teachers and Coaches to an International Standard.
 She also coached the Sri Lanka National Swim Team attending the South Asian Federation Games in Nepal in 1999.

-With an Australian High Commission grant, she also set about training teachers in Disabled Swimming and began the first programme (free to participants) to teach swimming to the disabled.
+With an Australian High Commission grant, she also set about training teachers in Disabled Swimming and began the first programme in Sri Lanka (free to participants) to teach swimming to the disabled.
 The disabled represent 10% of the population, yet are treated largely as outcasts and often shunned by society.
 Many of the participating children were homeless street kids abandoned at birth by parents unwilling or unable to look after them.
 Unfortunately this programme ceased after she left.

 Anita's husband's work postings led her to consult, coach, run clinics and workshops for both staff and swimmers at the American School of Dubai; the Singapore American School; The British Club (Singapore); and the Dubai American Academy.
 She returned home to recommence in her business in 2006.